appliedaistudio/inhibitor-lab/README.md

 > - Dangerous capability testing (only 3 of 7 attempted)
 > - Real-time decision safety (none had actionable strategies)
 >
-> 🧠 This is exactly where the **Inhibitor** applies: real-time ethical reasoning and interruptibility, by design.
+> 🧠 This is where the **Inhibitor** applies: real-time ethical reasoning and interruptibility, by design.

 📄 **Read the report**:
 - [Future of Life Institute – Full Report](https://futureoflife.org/ai-safety-index-summer-2025/)